Adaptive numerical simulations with Trixi.jl: A case study of Julia for scientific computing

 \subsection{Description of the setup}

 Here, we compare the serial performance of \trixi and FLUXO when solving a hyperbolic PDE in three space dimensions on curvilinear hexahedral meshes.

 For the problem setup we consider a periodic box of the domain $[-1,1]^3$ with four elements in each spatial direction.
-To make the mesh curvilinear, the interior of the box is heavily warped by a combination of sine and cosine functions~\cite{chan2019efficient}.
+This results in $64 (\text{\lstinline{polydeg}}+1)^3$ degrees of freedom (DG nodes) per equation when polynomials of degree \lstinline{polydeg} are used.
+To make the mesh curvilinear, the interior of the box is heavily warped by a mapping adapted from \cite{chan2019efficient}.
+Specifically, we map Cartesian reference coordinates $(\xi, \eta, \zeta) \in [-1, 1]^3$ to physical coordinates $(x, y, z)$ via the transformation

 To integrate up to the final time $T=1.0$, both codes use the five-stage, fourth-order low-storage explicit Runge-Kutta method of Carpenter and Kennedy~\cite{CarpenterKennedy1994}.
 A stable explicit time step is adaptively computed according to the local maximum wave speed, the relative grid size, and an adjustable Courant-Friedrichs-Lewy (CFL) coefficient $\text{CFL}\in(0,1]$~\cite{gassner2011}.
 For the performance computations presented herein we fix this coefficient to be $\text{CFL}=0.5$.